FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 🔷 The project started on 17 March 24

+🔶 The project is almost finished..
+🔶 If you like to buy the project
+🔶 Contact with me: Fran@Restream.gr

-🔻If you are interested follow the project and if you want recommend some features to add
+🟥 If you are interested follow the project and if you want recommend some features to add
-🔻Join on my Discord Server: https://discord.restream.gr/
+🟥 Join on my Discord Server: https://discord.restream.gr/

 ⬇️ Control Panel
 ![](https://raw.githubusercontent.com/FRANkiller13/Nginx-RTMP-with-User-interface/main/cp1.png)